Zhabonchik/public-obsidian-vault-java-concurrency/docs/plugins/Encrypt.md

 title: "Encrypt"
 tags:
   - plugin/transformer
-encrypt: true
-encrypt_message: '^ Password is "quartz"'
+encryptConfig:
   password: "quartz"
+  message: '^ Password is "quartz"'
 ---

 This plugin enables content encryption for sensitive pages in your Quartz site.
 It uses AES encryption with password-based access control, allowing you to protect specific pages or entire folders with passwords.